-Through supporting Pacific Island Countries enhance and better implement their NDCs, the Regional Pacific NDC Hub will contribute to higher level objectives:
+Through supporting PICs to enhance and better implement their NDCs, the Regional Pacific NDC Hub will contribute to the following higher level impacts:

-- 1) Strengthening Pacific Island Countries' ability to contribute to the implementation of the Paris Agreement and the achievement of the 2030 Agenda for Sustainable Development through improved access to finance, low carbon investments and debt management initiatives. - 2) Improving Pacific Island Countries' capacity to manage climate risks through long-term sustainable investment programmes, conducive legal frameworks, private sector integration and innovative policy development.
+- Strengthening Pacific Island Countries' ability to contribute to the implementation of the Paris Agreement goals and the achievement of the 2030 Agenda for Sustainable Development through improved investment planning and access to finance. - 2) Improving Pacific Island Countries' capacity to attract investment and manage climate risks through long-term sustainable investment programmes, conducive legal frameworks, private sector integration and innovative policy development.

 The Hub will promote exchange between countries and share lessons and best practices from all sectors, including those sectors currently not part of Pacific NDCs, to stimulate discussion about future NDC enhancement and the inclusion of adaptation where requested.
+Support for identification, replication and scaling up transferable national initiatives will be provided.
+Where appropriate, regional initiatives that support increased regional investment and risk reduction initiatives will be supported.
 The Hub will be inclusive of governments, private sector and civil society.